SomeWeekendReading/someweekendreading.github.io/about.md

 ## Contact

 Um... try the email link at the bottom of every page, maybe?
-Someday soon I'll get [Staticman](https://staticman.net/) working to support comments.
+The comment feature on posts seems to be working, albeit clunkily (when it succeeds it shows an irrelevant JSON page so just hit the back button, and the nested reply feature doesn't work yet).